deomorxsy/deorice/README.md

 [![Neovim](https://img.shields.io/badge/Neovim%200.5+-green.svg?style=for-the-badge&logo=neovim)](https://neovim.io)
 </div>

-PS: For any interested readers, try to create your own configuration based on these dotfiles.
+- PS: For any interested readers, try to create your own configuration based on these dotfiles.

-PS2: Some of these are related with neovim running under tmux.
+- PS2: Some of these are related with neovim running under tmux.

-PS3: The following is not intended to be gatekeeping how to use any of these tools.
-Its just a merge between a personal configuration for posterity.

 ## Editors